tutushubham/Android-Doggo-Kotlin/README.md

 - Preferences
 - Shared Preferences

-In order to retrived data and make HTTP calls the Retrofit2 library has been used.
-Application was developed by using MVVM pattern
-During the development the above mentioned JetPack Libraries was used.
+In order to retrieve data and make HTTP calls the Retrofit2 library has been used.
+The application was developed by using MVVM pattern During the development of the above mentioned JetPack Libraries was used.

 Application consumes data from the endpoint of: https://raw.githubusercontent.com/DevTides/DogsApi/master/dogs.json